Posted on November 4, 2011 by admin

 If a person is found guilty of Driving While Impaired (DWI in North Carolina), the Judge will consider all of the factors listed above.
 Once all the factors are considered, the Judge will impose one of the following Levels of Punishment.
 The five levels of punishment are numbered 1-5.

 1. Level One DWI is the most serious level of punishment.
 If the Judge finds 2 Grossly Aggravating Factors are present, he or she will impose Level one punishment Level One Punishment.
-A Level One North Carolina DWI is punishable by a fine up to $4,000 and a minimum jail sentence of 30 days and a maximum of two years.
+A Level One North Carolina DWI is punishable by a fine up to $4,000 and a minimum jail sentence of 30 days and a maximum of 24 months.
 A judge cannot suspend the minimum jail sentence.
+No parole.

 2. Level Two DWI punishment will be imposed if the Judge determines one Grossly Aggravating Factor is present.
 Level Two is punishable by a fine up to $2,000 and a minimum jail sentence of seven days and a maximum of one year.
 A judge cannot suspend the minimum jail sentence.